CEU’s & Pricing

 This 8-week mentorship provides mentees with ongoing video lectures, documentation, online chat, and scheduled weekly live/online meetings.

-Mentees can discuss their own cases or any others, ask questions about application and theory, ask for tips and advice on overcoming specific challenges, and be guided toward even higher levels of professionalism and effectiveness.
+Relative to the course topics, mentees can discuss their own cases or any others, ask questions about application and theory, ask for tips and advice on overcoming specific challenges, and be guided toward even higher levels of professionalism and effectiveness.
 The mentors are there for the mentees, and offer all help and discussion that each mentee finds useful.

 Auditors may observe and learn about topics under discussion between the mentor and full mentees.
 Auditors do not attend the weekly live chats and may not introduce their own cases or ask for specific input on their own work.